Project Type: Adaptive Reuse

 Clinton STEM Center Feasibility Analysis

-It is envisioned that the principal users of this space will be the 1,900 students of the Clinton Public Schools system.
-The STEM Center will support hands-on, project-based learning opportunities for each student in the district.
-Students will learn to think creatively, to collaborate with others, to apply learning across disciplines, with their learning supported in an active, technology-rich environment.
+It is envisioned that the principal users will be the 1,900 students of Clinton Public Schools system.
+The STEM Center will support hands-on, project-based learning opportunities.
+Here students will learn to think creatively, to collaborate with others, and to apply learning across disciplines in an active, technology-rich environment.

-The STEM Center will also serve as a shared community resource that will support workplace readiness, foster innovation and entrepreneurship, and enrich the quality of life for all members of the community.
-The STEM Center will be available during before-school, and after-school hours to support this wide-ranging community use.
+The STEM Center will also serve as a shared community resource that will support workplace readiness, foster innovation and entrepreneurship, and enrich the quality of life for all community members.

-DRA’s study tasks include the verification of the adequacy of the existing structure and its fitness for the proposed use, community outreach and programming exercises, exploration of options and alternatives, and development of estimate opinion of probable cost statements for each of the options developed.
+We verified the adequacy of the existing structure and its fitness for the proposed use, led community outreach and programming exercises, explored options and alternatives, and developed probable costs for each of the option.